PatrickConnell/testrepo/README.md

 # testrepo
-This is a test repository
+This is a test repository.
+It was created as part of an attempt to learn how to use Git and Github.